FelixOnline/v2/content/articles/2015-2-3-3-space-sims-ready-for-lift-off.md

 subtitle: >
   Max Eggl compares three games you might find space-ial
 date: "2015-02-03 14:58:39 +0000"

 # Attributes from Felix Online V1
 id: "5187"
 old_path: /games/5187/3-space-sims-ready-for-lift-off
 aliases:
  - /games/5187/3-space-sims-ready-for-lift-off
+imported: true
+comments:
+ - Yeah this looks nice and all but thre9es a lot of missing features I liked the new channel look until I realized all of my comments friends and subscribers arent seen on my channel Where did they go Also where is the profile information on my channel page I thought YouTube was trying to be a social community doesnt seem that way anymore I could keep going but the other comments pretty much nailed it Please fix this Google err Youtube

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true